 shall be used to resolve RPA_hash in an incoming Compact frame.
 If multiple IRKs exists in the resolving

-list, all the IRKs shall be iterated to resolve RPA_hash, as described in 10.38.9.2.1.
+list, all the IRKs shall be iterated to resolve the value of the RPA Hash field, as described in 10.38.9.2.1.

-A 3-octet RPA_hash is then computed using an IRK and the initiator’s RPA_prand.
-The RPA
+Change the text on page p.79 l.3 as follows:

-hash is then
+The value of a 3-octet RPA Hash field is then computed using an IRK and the initiator’s RPA_prand.
+The value of the RPA Hash field is then

 _